cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Knowing the parts of this process aids us in deciphering possible errors that exist when the technology breaks.

 ## Appendix A

+We can build things once we understand how OpenURL and link resolvers work.
+In the following, I show how I augmented the [Zotero][zotero] bibliographic reference manager to connect to my library using OpenURL.

 ### How I Enhanced Zotero by Hacking OpenURL